cloudprizm/webpack-parallel/README.md

 * full control over pipes and rendering phase - if you want to help me extend it

 ## Motivation
-There is couple of implementation of parallel building for webpack, however I wanted to provide something dev oriented with correct error reporting without hacks.
+There is couple of implementation of parallel building for webpack, however I wanted to provide something dev oriented with clear error reporting when there is spawned many of concurrent builds.